-It was recently stated at a very prestigious telecom conference that accurate metering was not a requirement in test call generation.
-In this post, I would like to discuss some of the risk controls we use as part of our Revenue and Regulatory Assurance services and what role the accuracy of our tool plays in accomplishing this.
+In this post, I would like to discuss some of the risk-based controls we use as part of our Revenue and Regulatory Assurance services and what role the accuracy of our technology plays in accomplishing this.

 The following example controls require independent, accurate measurements for successful verification: